 You will not see an outright ban on bitcoin but you will see governments launching competing versions of blockchain-based digital currencies, such as CryptoRuble in Russia.
 Of course, they will have the disadvantage of being controlled by a single entity – the country’s central bank but at least customers will have more choice.

-What resources do you find most useful in staying up to date with such a rapidly changing field?
+What resources do you find most useful in staying up to date with such a dynamic field?

 I would recommend CB Insights, the Autonomous NEXT blog, TokenEconomy newsletter and the Ether Review and NeoCash podcasts.
 There are of course many others, but these are my personal favourites.

-Countries such as China and Russia have already sought to ban ICOs and BTC trading.
-How do you envisage the technology will affect Government within the next 5, 10 and 20 years?
+Countries such as Russia and China have already sought to ban ICOs and BTC.
+How do you envisage the Blockchain technology affecting governments within the next few decades?